oskariorg/oskari-docs/md/documentation/development/roadmap.md

 # Oskari roadmap

-### Oskari core is maintained by the Oskari network coordinator, which is at the moment National Land Survay of Finland.
-New Oskari features are developed to pilot reference architecture of spatial infrastructure and also within projects of the Oskari network parties.
+### Oskari core is maintained by the Oskari network coordinator, which is at the moment National Land Survey of Finland.
+New Oskari features are developed to pilot reference architecture of spatial infrastructure and also by projects implemented by the Oskari Network member organizations.

 ## Features to be developed in 2016